-Don’t worry.
-If you’re a late-blooming adult, you’re not alone.
-You’ve got some remarkable company.
+If you’re a “late-blooming” adult, like I am, you’re not alone.
+We’ve got some exceptional company!

-I’m not talking about people who started early and kept going into their 60s and beyond, like Picasso, Kurosawa or Joyce Carol Oates.
+I’m not talking about people who started early and kept going, like Picasso, Kurosawa, or Joyce Carol Oates.

-I’m tracking people who don’t realize their creative passion until later, or who discover it early but can’t pursue it until adulthood.
-I call them Later Bloomers.
+This blog celebrates people who don’t discover their creative passion until their mid-30s or later, or who realize it young but can’t pursue it until adulthood—Later Bloomers.

-Devastated, Linda turned to her college counselor for advice.
-He didn’t see the problem with the interviewers line of thinking.
-Why didn’t she just want to get married and have kids?
+Devastated, Linda asked her college counselor for advice.
+He didn’t see a problem.
+Why didn’t she just get married and have kids?